robot010/Machine-Learning-Engineer-Nanodegree/Course-Note.md

 - Policy is affected by how many steps left you can take.
 - Discounted reward allows us to go infinite distance in finite time. (computer design faster and faster (infinite amount of)computer in finite time.)
 - Reward of a state is different from the utility of the state.
 Reward->immediate feedback.
 Utility->Long term benefit.
+- Value iteration and policy iteration to solev bellman equation.

 ### Reinforcement Learning

+- Q Learning: Evaluating the bellman equation from data.
+That's we taking states, actions get rewards, then the next state.
+And we are trying to learn a Q function for it.
+- Q function: Utility function by taking a certain action.
+- When estimating Q function, we don't have access to reward and transition funciton.
+All we have is transition.
+- In RL, it's fundenmental to think of the exploration and exploitation dilemma.
+You have to utilize the things you know, and you also have to explore new data.
+It's a fundenmental tradeoff.